pomerium/documentation/content/docs/guides/kubernetes-dashboard.md

 ---
-title: Kubernetes Dashboard
+title: Securing Kubernetes Dashboard
+sidebar_label: Kubernetes Dashboard
 lang: en-US
 keywords: [pomerium, identity access proxy, kubernetes, helm, k8s, oauth, dashboard,]
 description: This guide covers how to add authentication and authorization to kubernetes dashboard using single-sing-on, pomerium, helm, and letsencrypt certificates.
 ---

-# Securing Kubernetes Dashboard

 The following guide covers how to secure [Kubernetes Dashboard] using Pomerium.
 Kubernetes Dashboard is a powerful, web-based UI for managing Kubernetes clusters.
 Pomerium can act as an independent **identity-aware access proxy** improving and adding single-sign-on to Kubernetes Dashboard's default access control.
 This is in contrast to most deployments, which use static tokens for access.

 ![fresh kubernetes dashboard install](img/k8s-fresh-dashboard.png)

 This tutorial covers: